About us

 The DGP is a member of the Dachverband wissenschaftlicher Gesellschaften der Agrar-, Forst-, Ernährungs-, Veterinär- und Umweltforschung e.V.
 (DAF).
 The DAF is an interdisciplinary association of leading scientific societies in the sectors of agricultural, forestry, nutrition, veterinary and environmental research.

-Relations with other companies
+Relations with other societies

 DFG Review Boards